andrewindeche/brandinfluencerapp/README.md

 ## <h1> Note </h1>

-RXJs is not a state mangement library/it was used in the project purposely for learning.
-Use state management libraries like Zustand or Redux instead.
+RXJs is not a state mangement library.
+Substitute with state management libraries like Zustand or Redux instead.

 ## <h1> Author </h1>